What is Gestational Diabetes? Everything You Need to Know

 If you have any of these risk factors, it’s essential to work closely with Dr Lanziz Homar to monitor your health throughout your pregnancy.

-Gestational Diabetes Symptoms and Diagnosis
+Symptoms and Diagnosis

-Gestational diabetes is often called a “silent” condition because it may not cause any noticeable symptoms.
+Often called a “silent” condition because it may not cause any noticeable symptoms.
 However, some women may experience excessive thirst, frequent urination, fatigue, or blurred vision.
 If you experience any of these, it’s important to consult with your doctor.

-The diagnosis of gestational diabetes is typically made through a routine screening test, which is usually done between the 24th and 28th week of pregnancy.
+The diagnosis is typically made through a routine screening test, which is usually done between the 24th and 28th week of pregnancy.
 The most common test is the oral glucose tolerance test (OGTT), where you will be asked to drink a sugary solution, and your blood sugar levels will be tested at intervals afterwards.
 If the results show elevated blood sugar levels, gestational diabetes is diagnosed.

 Impact on Mother and Baby

-When gestational diabetes is left unmanaged, it can lead to complications for both the mother and the baby.
+When the condition is left unmanaged, it can lead to complications for both the mother and the baby.
 Uncontrolled blood sugar levels can lead to a condition known as macrosomia, where the baby grows larger than usual, increasing the risk of a difficult delivery and the need for a caesarean section.
 Additionally, gestational diabetes can increase the risk of preeclampsia (high blood pressure during pregnancy) and premature birth.

 For the baby, gestational diabetes may also lead to low blood sugar (hypoglycaemia) after birth, respiratory problems, or an increased risk of developing type 2 diabetes later in life.
 However, with proper management, these risks can be significantly reduced.